workshops-de/bookmonkey-api/README.md

 # bookmonkey-api

-To install, run `npm install` in this directory.

-To start the server, run `npm start`.
+The bookmonkey-api is a demo api to list, get, create, update and delete books.
+It's very handy for [workshops](https://workshops.de).
+It comes with its own documentation.

+## Installation & Usage

+* Run `npm install -g bookmonkey-api`.
+* Start the api server with `bookmonkey-api`.
+* Open the documentation on `http://localhost:4730/`

+## Supported actions

     GET     /books          // Get all books
     GET     /books/:isbn    // Get a specific book by ISBN POST    /books          // Create a new book
-    PUT		/books/:isbn	// Update a book by ISBN
-    DELETE	/books/:isbn	// Delete a book by ISBN
+    PUT     /books/:isbn    // Update a book by ISBN DELETE  /books/:isbn    // Delete a book by ISBN